It's over. It's done. Bigfoot has been proven by DNA and irrefutable video.

 There will be plenty of places in the world of Bigfootery for those who want to perform radio shows, interviews, blogs, and websites pertaining to Bigfoot.
 Artists will be inspired by still images that are released to the public.
 Some might wish to follow the current research and discuss on a blog about the possible nature of Bigfoot as he is being studied in a respectful manner by universities and researchers who are monitored in the process to prevent harassment.

 My biggest admonishment to those who are field workers is, when this all comes down, if some asshole with a property that has Bigfoot decides to erect walls and open an Jurassic Park where folks can get cabins in the woods and feed Bigfoot, please do not in any way patronize such locations.
 Shun them and the concept of making Bigfoot an industry.

 Believe me, proving Bigfoot is not the big goal.
-The goal is understanding his part in our world and how he came to be, why he's been able to do what he has and learn a respect for another upright being with intelligence and who really doesn't want to war with us.
+The goal is understanding their part in our world and how they came to be, why they've been able to do what they have and learn a respect for another upright being with intelligence and who really doesn't want to war with us.
 It's like we found we had a sibling that was adopted out as a child.
 We are eager to learn what we have in common and to bond.